atari-vcs/cargo/src/doc/src/reference/cargo-targets.md

 ### Binaries

-Binary targets are executables programs that can be run after being compiled.
+Binary targets are executable programs that can be run after being compiled.
 The default binary filename is `src/main.rs`, which defaults to the name of the package.
 Additional binaries are stored in the [`src/bin/` directory][package layout].
 The settings for each binary can be [customized]